ijaz2020/PostCall/README.md

-Solution for problems in Leercode.
+Solution for problems in Leetcode.
 I have added optimized solution for more than 500 problems in leetcode.